yayuyang/PVSizer_Tool_AlphaVersion/User_guide.md

     optimization_max_pv_kw = 10000.0               # Maximum allowed PV rated active power.
     optimization_max_batt_kw = 10000.0             # Maximum allowed battery rated active power.
 ```
-**Note:** For the 'traversal' and 'optimization' modulars, you can use the open-source tool [PVWatts Calculator](https://pvwatts.nrel.gov) to estimate the energy production of grid-connected photovoltaic (PV) energy systems worldwide.
+**Note:** For the 'traversal' and 'optimization' modules, you can use the open-source tool [PVWatts Calculator](https://pvwatts.nrel.gov) to estimate the energy production of grid-connected photovoltaic (PV) energy systems worldwide.
 > Using this tool, it is straightforward to estimate the average active power for each month.
 > From the PV power curve, you can determine the upper limit of the PV rated active power.
 > The recommended upper limit for the BESS rated active power is 50%–100% of the PV rated active power upper limit.
 For simplicity, directly take 100%

 ### 3.2 Config: File Paths and Detailed Settings

-This configuration defines the operational modular, file paths, and high-level parameters required for the analysis of the power system.
+This configuration defines the operational module, file paths, and high-level parameters required for the analysis of the power system.
 It centralizes all key settings, including input data locations, time-series simulation parameters, PV and storage system definitions, and grid constraints.
 By organizing these parameters in a single Config object, the code becomes more modular, readable, and easier to maintain or modify for different simulation scenarios.

 ```python
 Config = SimpleNamespace(